puskipus/jahit-landing-page/README.md

 # About Project
 This is the first landing page that creates using React JS.
 This landing page to develop my mother's business.

+You can open it on this link https://jahit.netlify.app/ or clone this project and run it with the instruction below.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).